Villa d'Este: The Fountain of Neptune (Fontana di Nettuno) and the Fish ponds (Peschiere)

 Directly below the Fountain of the Organ, and receiving the water from the upper fountain, is the Fountain of Neptune, a work created in the 20th century to replace a garden landmark which had deteriorated.

 The space was originally occupied by a rocky cascade, created in the 17th century by Gian Lorenzo Bernini.
-It was commissioned by Cardinal Rinado I d’Este as a background for the lateral axis of the garden, unfinished by Cardinal Ippolito.
+It was commissioned by Cardinal Rinado I d'Este as a background for the lateral axis of the garden, unfinished by Cardinal Ippolito.
 Bernini's plan called for a waterfall from the Fountain of the Organ which leaped over the grottoes of the Sibyls, then cascaded down a rocky slope to a lake decorated with reefs and statues.
 Two additional cascades entered the lake from the sides.
 Bernini designed the cascade to produce a thunderous sound of falling water.
 Bernini's cascade was reproduced in paintings and engravings, and was imitated in other gardens in Italy and as far away as England.
-Unfortunately, the cascade was entirely neglected for two centuries, dry, crumbling and overgrown with vegetation.
+The cascade was entirely neglected for two centuries, dry, crumbling and overgrown with vegetation.
 In the 1930s the architect Attilio Rossi created the present fountain, using what remained of Bernini's cascade.
 Against the wall of the Grottoes of the Sibyls, he built rectangular pools with powerful water jets, the tallest jets in the center.
 The centerpiece was a grotto beneath the waterfall from the Fountain of the Organ; the grotto contained a 16th-century torso of a statue of Neptune, which had originally been intended for an unfinished fountain of the seas.
 Other jets of water in fan shapes rise from pools on the sides of the fountain.